Peergos/ipfs-nucleus/README.md

 It is designed as a drop in replacment for IPFS with the minimal functionality that [Peergos](https://github.com/peergos/peergos) needs to operate, including running an external GC.
 It includes support for flatfs, leveldb and S3 based blockstores.

 It will read its config from a prior existing ipfs config file if present, or create one with the relevant parameters.
+It uses a v0 blockstore (cids) rather than a v1 (multihashes).

 ## Building
 > go build daemon/ipfs-nucleus.go